georgecctang/eqworks_work_sample/README.md

 - Task 4a: Effective Visualization Arrpoaches
 - Task 4b: Project Activity Pipeline Dependency

-The instruction for the tasks are lists in this [repository](https://gist.github.com/woozyking/f1d50e1fe1b3bf52e3748bc280cf941f).
+The instruction for the tasks are listed in this [repository](https://gist.github.com/woozyking/f1d50e1fe1b3bf52e3748bc280cf941f).

 ## Project Folder Directory
 This project folder consists of the following sub-folders: